-Protecting Your Interests During Commercial And Bankruptcy Litigation
+Protecting Your Interests During Commercial And Bankruptcy Litigation in NJ

 Saving Time And Expense Through Lean Litigation Principles

-We also know how to practice the law in a manner that is effective and efficient.
+Crucially, our team knows how to practice the law in a manner that is effective and efficient.
 We deliver quality legal services in accordance with lean business principles, cutting the fat from litigation.

 - Objections to discharge: In some bankruptcy cases, creditors object to debts being discharged, attempting to make people pay debts that would otherwise be eliminated in a bankruptcy.
 These creditors sometimes bring claims that can be dismissed with a simple motion.
 Unfortunately, too many people panic or have been abandoned by their attorneys.
 As a result, they pay the creditors just to make the case go away.

 - Preference actions: Bankruptcy trustees are tasked by the United States federal government with the job of finding assets to liquidate in bankruptcy cases.
-For that reason, a bankruptcy trustee may try to characterize one of your prebankruptcy transactions as a “preference,” claiming that you transferred something of value to a creditor within a certain timeframe before a bankruptcy case is filed.
+For that reason, a bankruptcy trustee may try to characterize one of your pre-bankruptcy transactions as a “preference,” claiming that you transferred something of value to a creditor within a certain time frame before a bankruptcy case is filed.
 If they succeed, they can recover that value either from you or from the person who received the value.

 - Fraudulent conveyance: Bankruptcy trustees also attempt to characterize certain actions as “fraudulent conveyances,” claiming you transferred property, money or items of value within a certain period of time prior to bankruptcy in order to defraud creditors.